HandEra: Reception

 The Handera 330 was broadly highly praised for its numerous significant innovations, but was also not without criticism.
 The larger screen was praised for its greater size, higher text fidelity, and excellent clarity, but the flexibility promised by the dynamic silk-screen area was hampered by limited developer adoption, and was also critiqued for having a slow response rate.
 By contrast, Sony's CLIE devices of the time offered an even higher 320x320 resolution, which offered a perfect 2x scaling, making backwards compatibility far easier to implement than with the Handera's strange 1.5x scaling.
 The incorporation of extra slots and extra batteries also made the device significantly thicker and heavier than other models from Palm, like the m505 series, or the Handspring Visor Edge which both offered svelt form factors that retained expandability and extensibility.
 It was said that the device "forgoes sex appeal in favour of significant and useful innovations" and that it was "bulky and chunky".
-The painted chrome silver finish on the plastic housing was also critised for both appearing cheap and lacking in durability.
+The painted chrome silver finish on the plastic housing was also criticised for both appearing cheap and lacking in durability.
 As a package, the device was assessed as "a strong enterprise PDA", thanks to the included features and software bundled.
 Finally, while the use of the standard Palm III connector made compatibility with other accessories easy, the Handera 330 was let down by only featuring slow serial-based synchronisation, rather than offering USB support like the Handspring Visor.